Edge of Darkness (1943 film): Reception

 Contemporary reviews were positive.
 Bosley Crowther of The New York Times called the film "melodrama [but] strong melodrama, to be sure."
 Variety described it as "a dramatic, tense, emotion-stirring story of the ravaging of Norway, superbly acted by a fine cast and firmly directed by Lewis Milestone."
 Harrison's Reports called it "Excellent! ...
 Lewis Milestone's direction is masterful, and the performances, from the stars to the bit players, are superb."
 David Lardner of The New Yorker compared the film to The Moon Is Down, writing that both were worth seeing but that Edge of Darkness was slightly better due to rounder characterizations.
 Filmink magazine called it "definitely Errol's most communist (ish) movie."

 The film was one of the five most requested movies by the US Army in April 1943 - the others being My Friend Flicka, Hit Parade of 1943, Flight for Freedom and Hello, Frisco, Hello.
-It was also given special screenings to the Sons of Norway organization.
+The Sons of Norway organization also arranged special screenings of the film.

-Edge of Darkness was banned in Buenos Aires in 1943 because of its anti-Nazi stance.
+After the 1943 Argentine Revolution the pro-Nazi Vice-president Juan Perón banned Edge of Darkness in Buenos Aires because of its sympathetic portrayal of the Norwegian resistance movement and the unambiguously evil characterization of the Nazi occupiers.

 Flynn was to follow the movie with To the Last Man (which became Northern Pursuit) and Captain Horatio Hornblower (which was postponed and then made with Gregory Peck).